scalar/scalar/packages/openapi-parser/README.md

 There’s an `upgrade` command to upgrade all your OpenAPI specifications to the latest OpenAPI version.

-> ⚠️ Currently, only an upgrade from OpenAPI 3.0 to OpenAPI 3.1 is supported.
-Swagger 2.0 is not supported (yet).
+> ⚠️ The upgrade from Swagger 2.0 is still experimental and probably lacks features.

 ```ts
 import { upgrade } from '@scalar/openapi-parser'